alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 While it will probably not stay aloft for days or weeks, it is a nice demonstration of the concept that can be scaled up.

+Do not expect to see it flying around your home town any time soon though;
+construction is still in the preliminary design and experimentation stages.

 ## 🙏 Acknowledgements

+Thanks to Carlos Santisteban, Javi Fernández, Pablo Garrido, and David Poza for their immense help with the prototyping.
-Thanks to Carlos Santisteban and Fran Barea for so many fruitful discussions.
+Thanks to Fran Barea, Cristo Contreras, César Domínguez, Diego Lafuente, Rodrigo Lumbreras, Guillermo Fernández, Sink, Mapi Pérez, Jairo and so many other members of [MakeSpace Madrid](https://makespacemadrid.org/) and [la Jaquería](https://lajaqueria.org/) for so many fruitful discussions.